Darrell Hardy

 Darrell Gene Hardy (born 1944) is an American retired basketball player.
+Hardy played college basketball for Baylor University and professionally from 1967 to 1968 with the Houston Mavericks of the ABA.

+College career

 Hardy played college basketball at Baylor University.

+Professional career

 He was selected in the third round of the 1967 NBA draft by the Detroit Pistons and in the 1967 ABA draft by the Anaheim Amigos.

 Hardy played for the ABA's Houston Mavericks during the 1967–68 season, averaging 5.2 points per game and 3.3 rebounds per game.